 - If the baby's anemia is mild, you will just have more testing than usual while you are pregnant.
 The baby may not need any special treatment after birth.

 - If anemia is getting worse, it may be safest to deliver the baby early.
 After delivery, some babies need a blood transfusion or treatment for jaundice.

 - For severe anemia, a baby can have a blood transfusion while still in the uterus.
 This can help keep the baby healthy until he or she is mature enough to be delivered.
 You may have an early C-section , and the baby may need to have another blood transfusion right after birth.

 In the past, Rh sensitization was often deadly for the baby.
 But improved testing and treatment mean that now most babies with Rh disease survive and do well after birth.

 Frequently Asked Questions

 Living with Rh sensitization:

 Rh sensitization can occur when a person with Rh-negative blood is exposed to Rh-positive blood.
-About 90% of women who become sensitized do so during childbirth, when their blood mixes with the Rh-positive blood of their fetus.1 After being exposed, a mother's immune system produces antibodies against Rh-positive red blood cells.
+Most women who become sensitized do so during childbirth, when their blood mixes with the Rh-positive blood of their fetus.
+After being exposed, a mother's immune system produces antibodies against Rh-positive red blood cells.

 The minimum amount of blood mixing that causes sensitization is not known.
-But many women become sensitized during pregnancy or childbirth after being exposed to as little as 0.1 mL of Rh-positive fetal blood.1 Fortunately, Rh sensitization can almost always be prevented with the Rh immune globulin injection.
+But many women become sensitized during pregnancy or childbirth after being exposed to as little as 0.1 mL of Rh-positive fetal blood. footnote 1 Fortunately, Rh sensitization can almost always be prevented with the Rh immune globulin injection.